This year The Embassy of Foreign Artists received 270 applications for the Art & Science, Art & Citizenship and Art & Stories program.

-THEMED PROJECTS 2020
+THEMED PROJECTS 2022

 Some contemporary artistic practices take a critical look at events, decisions or actions that deeply transform our way of life.
 As a citizen/observer, the artist uses his or her tools to formulate ideas, doubts, needs and desires, and translate them into works of art.
 Through projects based on real facts (political, cultural, social, economic or environmental), we wish to highlight approaches that present another narrative of reality, and that, by taking some critical distance, open up room for reflection on people’s relations with each other and with their environment.

 The archives of international organisations are part of the collective memory.
-These archives constitute a formal record made up of reports, official letters and documentary images that contain no less than millions of human histories.
+These archives constitute a formal record made up of reports, official letters and documentary images that contain no less than millions of human stories.
 Through the eyes of artists, the idea is to transform this material and give it a new dimension.

 Applications should propose projects in which the archives of international organisations are the main resources used.
 Examples of accessible archives are those of the UNHCR, UN, ILO, ICRC, IFRC, WHO and WIPO.
 Applicants can also propose other international organisations or NGOs based in Geneva.